Ancient Ships in art history: The navy of King Solomon and Isreal

 Jewish history credits Solomon with having been successful in diplomacy and trade with the majority of his neighbors.
 A prime example of this diplomacy was mentioned in 1 Kings Chapter 5.
 Which relates his alliance with the ruler of Tyre, which was the chief seaport of the Phoenicians at that time.
 It was these key alliances in trade, diplomacy and the ability to keep the peace that lead to the apparent success of his administration.
 Other trading alliances credited to Solomon were with, Chittim, Ophir and Tarshish.
 Add to this list a list of countries from which Solomon took wives and he can truly be said to have been be a figure of international reputation.

 Israel was located at the crossroads of the Levant.
 The historic records from other contemporary cultures before and leading up to the time of Solomon show this geographic region to have been a very volatile area and was usually governed as a vassal state of one of the more prominent powers in the Region.
 It is apparent from these records that the region had fallen into political turmoil after the onset of invasions by the Sea Peoples against Egypt in 1250 BCE.
 The early invasions exploits of Merneptah 1224-1210 BCE against the Sea Peoples are recorded as relief murals at Karnak.
 The later invasions of the sea peoples that were repulsed during the rule of Rameses III and are recorded at Mendinet Habu in graphic detail.
+Egypt's influence, political and military dominance was not asserted again until the Palestinian campaign of Shishak 1 following the reign of Solomon in 941 BCE.
+This was the same historic time frame in which the Hebrews Colonized the Levant according to the Biblical account.
+See Timelines and Events

 The concept that Solomon had and maintained a naval force is key to understanding the success of his administration.
 Without understanding the extent to which sea trade effected the economy of the Eastern Mediterranean nations it would be difficult to understand much at all about the foreign policy and diplomacy of Israel during this historic time frame.